 - It’s fast!
 There’s no marinating or preheating required.
 Just pan-fry the steak, let it rest, and serve!

 - It’s versatile.
-You can use any combination of seasonings that you want.
+Like hanger steak or a ribeye roast, you can use any combination of seasonings that you want.
 There are no rules.

 - It pairs well with everything.
 Seared steak pairs beautifully with everything from mashed potatoes to sautéed asparagus and honeynut squash, making it a great, fuss-free weeknight dinner.